PlutoZhang/Zowe-docs/topics/zoestartstop.md

 ```
 /C ZOESVR
 ```
-Either of these methods will stop the explorer server and the zLUX server.
+Either of these methods will stop the explorer server, the zLUX server and the zSS server.